 Lake Winnie Fishing

 Ah, yes.
-World-class fishing.
-There's a reason why Lake Winnie, Cut Foot Sioux and Little Winnie have been featured in several popular angling magazines.
+Lake Winnie is not only a legendary Minnesota fishing destination – it offers world-class multi-species fishing.
+There’s a reason why Lake Winnie, Cut Foot Sioux and Little Winnie have been featured in several popular angling magazines and routinely featured in several fishing shows.
 The three lakes almost always send an angler home with their supper or at least a memory of a terrific battle.
 In fact, the Minnesota record muskie was caught in Lake Winnibigoshish in 1957 weighing in at 54 pounds.

 With plenty of shallow water, the lakes in the Winnie area offer an abundance of walleye habitat.
 Many of our walleyes weigh in at three to four pounds, and others are bigger yet.
-The lakes also hold high numbers of northern, muskie, perch, crappie and bass.
-Bring your own boat, rent one or take a guided fishing expedition with seasoned pros.
+The lakes also hold high numbers of northern pike, muskie, jumbo perch, crappie and bass.
+Bring your own boat, rent one or take a guided fishing trip with seasoned pros.

 The best part?
 There’s always a place to take off the boots and warm your feet by a crackling fire.
 Many of the area’s resorts are open during the winter.
 The fish are always biting.